If you're in financial difficulty due to COVID-19 and need to discuss your payment options please contact us on 0800 414 8100

 Please call us as usual to request authorisation for diagnostics or treatment.

 If your care is delayed:

-We have agreed that all diagnostic and treatment authorisations from 1st January 2020 are now valid for 12 months
+We have agreed that all diagnostic and treatment authorisations from 1st January 2020 and during the pandemic are now valid until 31st October 2021

 Access advice and support during these unprecedented times.

 Members can still call to request access to a care adviser who can provide information and advice about adult care issues including short or long term care.

 Our care advisors can also provide advice and guidance on matters such as how to keep in contact and monitor care with the current restrictions in place and advice on who can help if you or a family member are unable to leave your home.